U.S. moving toward major antitrust probe of tech giants

 The Washington Post reported on Saturday that Amazon would come under the remit of the FTC in any probe.
 Amazon declined comment on Monday.

-Apple did not immediately reply to a request for comment on Monday.
+Apple and Facebook did not immediately reply to a request for comment on Monday.

+The four technology companies, all with market values in the hundreds of billions of dollars, have drawn scrutiny from regulators and lawmakers around the world over aspects of their business practices, although it was not clear what the U.S. Justice Department or FTC were planning to look at, if anything.

+Amazon, the world’s biggest online retailer, has been criticized for holding sway over third-party sellers on its website, who must pay for advertising to compete against first-party and private label sales by Amazon itself.
+Lawmakers have also argued that Amazon’s low prices have hurt brick-and-mortar retailers, many of whom have been unable to compete and have closed.

+Legal experts have said U.S. regulators are unlikely to attempt to break up the technology giants.

+It is rare to break up a company but not unheard of, with Standard Oil and AT&T being two of the biggest examples.
+U.S. antitrust probes more often result in an agreement to change certain business practices.

-Reporting by Diane Bartz and Jan Wolfe; in Washington; Writing by Jan Wolfe; Editing by Bill Rigby
+Reporting by Diane Bartz and Jan Wolfe; in Washington; Additional reporting by Nandita Bose and Stephen Nellis; Editing by Bill Rigby